rhizo-co/cloud-storage-guides/gcp/simple/web-console/README.md

 It is not possible to log in to the GCP Console using GCP Service Account (sometimes called GCP IAM account) credentials.
 You should log in using a Google Account.
 Google (user) Accounts can be personal or part of a Google Workspace or Google Identity Service domain.

 ### GCP Console does not list shared buckets
 The GCP Console Cloud Storage Browser only shows Buckets that belong to the current project that you are viewing.
-It does not show buckets that are shared with you but belong to other GCP accounts.
+It does not show buckets that are shared with you but belong to other GCP projects.
 However it is still possible to view a shared bucket in the GCP console, provided you already know the name of the bucket that you want to view, by navigating directly to the bucket's url: `https://console.cloud.google.com/storage/browser/<BUCKET_NAME>`

 This is a limitation of GCP.